yyyaohhh/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Module code is invalid
+Module code is invalid.
     * 1a1.
-System shows the user that the module code inputted is invalid
+System shows the user that the module code inputted is invalid.
     * 1a2.
-User inputs correct module code
+User inputs correct module code.

-      Steps 1a1 and 1a2 are repeated until the user inputs the correct module code Use case resumes from step 2.
+Steps 1a1 and 1a2 are repeated until the user inputs the correct module code.
+Use case resumes from step 2.

 <br>

 ___
-#### **Use Case: UC06 - Indicating Advanced Placement Modules**
+#### **Use Case: UC07 - Indicating Advanced Placement Modules**

 **MSS**